beastyrabbit/beasty_printer_hub/README.md

 # Build frontend
 cd frontend && bun run build && cd ..

-# Copy and configure environment
-cp .env.example .env
-# Edit .env with your settings

 # Start the server
 bun run start
 ```

-Open http://localhost:3000 in your browser.
+Open http://localhost:3000 in your browser and configure everything in **Settings**.

 ## Configuration

 All configuration is managed through the web UI under **Settings**.
-Initial values can be set via environment variables:
+No config files needed!

+Optionally, you can set initial values via environment variables (`.env` file) - they will be migrated to the database on first run:

 | Setting | Description |
 |---------|-------------|